xdv/divvyd-historical-database/README.md

 * May contain `E` or `e` to indicate being raised to a power of 10 (scientific notation).
 For example, `1.2E5` is equivalent to 1.2×10<sup>5</sup>, or `120000`.
 * No comma (`,`) characters are used.

-The precision for amounts of **non-XRP currency** in the XRP Ledger is as follows:
+The precision for amounts of **non-XDV currency** in the XDV Ledger is as follows:

 * Minimum nonzero absolute value: `1000000000000000e-96`
 * Maximum value: `9999999999999999e80`
 * Minimum value: `-9999999999999999e80`
 * 15 decimal digits of precision

-**XRP** has a different internal representation, and its precision is different:
+**XDV** has a different internal representation, and its precision is different:

 * Minimum value: `0`
 * Maximum value: `100000000000` (`1e11`)
 * Precise to the nearest `0.000001` (`1e-6`)

-In other words, XRP has the same precision as a 64-bit unsigned integer where each unit is equivalent to 0.000001 XRP.
+In other words, XDV has the same precision as a 64-bit unsigned integer where each unit is equivalent to 0.000001 XDV.

 ### Addresses
 [Address]: #addresses

-Accounts in the XRP Ledger are identified by a base58 XRP Ledger Address.
+Accounts in the XDV Ledger are identified by a base58 XDV Ledger Address.
 The address is derived from the account's master [public key](https://en.wikipedia.org/wiki/Public-key_cryptography), which is in turn derived from a secret key.
 An address is represented as a string in JSON and has the following characteristics:

 * Between 25 and 35 characters in length
 * Starts with the character `r`